 - Never allow personal gain to influence your judgment in making business decisions; - Be free of actual, apparent or potential conflicts of interest when dealing with people or business entities on behalf of the Company; - Award business solely on merit and on a competitive basis.
 Whenever possible, ensure the best value for the Company; and - You may be asked to complete an attestation form from time to time relating to potential conflicts of interest.
-We may request additional information about potential conflicts of interest when necessary to respond to a customer or government body.
+We may request additional information about potential conflicts of interest and these attestations may be shared with external entities upon Legal approval when necessary to respond to a customer or government body.